Saba Anjum Karim

-Saba Anjum (born 12 June 1985) is a former member of the Indian women's hockey team.
-She was the youngest of all participants in hockey competition at the 2002 Commonwealth Games in Manchester.
+Saba Anjum (born 12 June 1985) is an Indian former field hockey player, who has represented the India women's national field hockey team.
+She was the youngest of all participants in the hockey competition at the 2002 Commonwealth Games in Manchester.

-She first played for India in under-18 AHF Cup in 2000.
+She first played for India in the under-18 AHF Cup in 2000.
 As a right wing forward, she has represented India in many other international tournaments like Asian Games Oct 2002, Asia Cup Feb 2004 Delhi, Commonwealth Games 2002 and 2006, Manchester, Junior World Cup May 2001, Buenos Aires and Australian Test Series and New Zealand Tour.